-- the scope, size, rate of progress, and expense of our ongoing as well as any additional clinical trials, non-clinical studies, and other research and development activities; - future clinical trial and non-clinical study results; - decisions by regulatory authorities related to our product candidates; - uncertainties in clinical trial enrollment rate or design; - significant and changing government regulation; and - the receipt and timing of regulatory approvals, if any.
+- the scope, size, rate of progress, and expense of our ongoing as well as any additional clinical trials, non-clinical studies, and other research and development activities; - future results of ongoing, planned or future clinical trials and non-clinical studies; - decisions by regulatory authorities related to our product candidates; - uncertainties in clinical trial enrollment rate or design; - significant and changing government regulation; and - the receipt and timing of regulatory approvals, if any.

 In addition, the COVID-19 pandemic and the rapid spread of the virus in the U.S. and outside the U.S. may also negatively impact our ongoing and planned development activities and increase our research and development costs.
-Concerns, precautions and restrictions arising from the COVID-19 pandemic may substantially slow clinical site recruitment and initiation and enrollment in our clinical trials, or cause us to pause trials, in each case which may significantly impact our ability to meet our expected timelines or cause us to change our plans and may significantly increase our research and development costs.
+Concerns, precautions and restrictions arising from the COVID-19 pandemic may substantially slow clinical site recruitment and initiation and enrollment in our clinical trials, may impair the conduct, auditing, monitoring, or completion of our trials, may impair or impede the timeliness and completion of our data collection and analysis efforts or the integrity of our data, or may cause us to pause trials, in each case which may significantly impact our ability to meet our expected timelines or cause us to change our plans and may significantly increase our research and development costs.